Bergamo Alta Italy: The Unique Old Town You Can’t Miss!

 Walk Through San Giacamo Gate

 One of the defining features of Bergamo in Italy is the massive San Giacamo Gate.
-It is one of four Venetian gates that lead into Bergamo Alta and faces the south of the city.
+It is one of four Venetian gates that lead into Bergamo old town and faces the south of the city.
 It was built in 1593 and is made out of solid white marble.

 Due to its size, it can be seen from long distances making it a great place for photographs!
 If you walk up instead of taking the funicular this will be your grand entrance into Bergamo Alta.